SEARCH OUR SITE

 A: Yes, we do from time to time have opportunities with CSC Pacific.
 The volunteer, contract and staff opportunities are listed on our "Careers" page.
 For more information see Careers.

-Q: I’ve seen a silver trailer with athlete pictures and the CSC Pacific / PacificSport on the highway – what is this used for?
+Q7: I’ve seen a silver trailer with athlete pictures and the CSC Pacific / PacificSport logo on the highway – what is this used for?

 A: The CSC Pacific Mobile is a mobile lab that provides the ultimate on site Sport Science services for high performance athletes at training sites and competitions, as well as to motivate physical activity among youth at a grassroots level.
 The mobile unit is managed by CSC Pacific’s Dr. Gordon Sleivert, world renowned sport physiologist.
 Experienced practitioners assist him with Sport Performance Services.

-Q: How are the are the CSC Pacific National Training Centres funded?
+Q8: How are the National Training Centres funded?

 A: CSC Pacific National Training Centres are partnerships between the National Sport Organizations, Provincial Sport Organizations and CSC Pacific.
 Each has its own funding agreement that is based-upon and reflects the needs of that particular sport.